 Most relevant to the issue of studying legislative turnover is the process for filling vacancies in the state legislature.
 This process entails the governor calling a special election on a date he/she determines to fill a vacancy followed by nomination of candidates by party committees.
 A candidate may also petition to get on the special election ballot as an independent candidate under a newly created party label to compete with the party-backed candidates.
 The party nomination process replaces the usual public primary election with a few hundred party members who narrow the field of aspiring candidates down to one for each party line without any input from rank-and-file voters.
-Voters are given the opportunity to choose from these candidates at the special election, but with so many legislative districts are gerrymandered to favor majority party incumbents, a candidate who wins the dominant party nod rarely faces challenging competition at the polls.
+Voters are given the opportunity to choose from these candidates at the special election, but with so many legislative districts dominated by a single political party in this state, due in part to the way in which legislative districts are gerrymandered to favor majority party incumbents, a candidate who wins the dominant party nod rarely faces challenging competition at the polls.
 In addition to the expense, special elections provide voters with little real choice.